USFL announces return of the Memphis Showboats

 The first game will be played April 16, 2023 at Simmons Bank Liberty Stadium.
 Fans can pre-register for tickets at https://www.theusfl.com/ or https://www.ticketmaster.com/.

-The USFL said all Memphis home games will be played at Liberty Stadium.
+The USFL said all Memphis home games will be played at Simmons Bank Liberty Stadium, a big change in year two for the league, as it played all its games in Birmingham in 2022.

+USFL Executive Vice President Daryl Johnston said the push to bring the league to Memphis came from FedEx founder and chairman Fred Smith.

+"I can tell you when a man of his stature calls you, you take the call and you listen to the conversation," Johnston said.
+"It really feels like the community wants us here.
+It's not like we're coming in here and we have to win you over.
+It felt like everybody that was involved in that decision on the Memphis side really wanted us to be here."

 Head coach for the Showboats is Todd Haley, who has been with the USFL as head coach and general manager of the Tampa Bay Bandits.